lorinkoz/probot-ladybug/README.md

 Finally, the reasons to lock an issue are:
 `off-topic`, `too heated`, `resolved`, `spam`

+### Commands

+You can comment on any issue / PR with the command `/trytask`.
+It accepts space separated codenames of tasks to check.
+Without parameters, all tasks are considered.
+Ladybug will reply with the query she ran for every command, and whether or not she found the current issue / PR.

 ### Final word of advice from Ladybug

 The scheduled tasks are run every 5 minutes.
 Make sure you actions change the status of your issues in a way that the